-Most of the time, nipple variations will not cause a breastfeeding problem but there are a few types of nipples and nipple differences that may cause some difficulty.
+Most of the time, nipple variations will not cause a breastfeeding problem, but a few types of nipples and nipple differences may cause some difficulty.

 Common Nipple Variations

 Normal nipples are a little raised when not stimulated or erect.
 There are many different shapes, sizes, and colors.
-One breast may also have a larger and differently shaped nipple to the other.
-Sometimes the different variations may cause some breastfeeding problems, but most of the time, a mother can still breastfeed.
+One breast may also have a larger and differently shaped nipple.
+Sometimes the different variations may cause some breastfeeding problems, but a mother can still breastfeed most of the time.

-Flat nipples do not protrude when at rest and when stimulated they might only protrude a little.
-A mother with flat nipples, who breastfeeds, usually notices that her nipples protrude more over time, due to the stretching of the nipple.
-Flat nipples can make it very difficult for a baby to latch onto, but it is possible.
+Flat nipples do not protrude when at rest, and when stimulated, they might only protrude a little.
+A mother with flat nipples, who breastfeeds, usually notices that her nipples protrude more over time due to the stretching of the nipple.
+Flat nipples can make it difficult for a baby to latch onto, but it is possible.

-A mother can massage her breasts and make use of nipple stimulation just before feeding to form an erect nipple for baby to latch on to.
+A mother can massage her breasts and use nipple stimulation just before feeding to form an erect nipple for the baby to latch on.